Frequently Asked Questions (FAQs)

 What assistance is available for students who may experience academic difficulty?

-- If your student seems to be struggling academically, they should reach out to their advisor.
+• If your student seems to be struggling academically, they should reach out to their advisor.
 The advisor can help your student find resources on campus specific to their need.
 Students who may be having difficulty in one or more courses may benefit from help from the Academic Resource Center (ARC).
 The ARC provides academic support for ALL students.
-Students needing assistance with determining a major, career planning, finding jobs or internships or job search skills can contact Career Services.
-Students can also reach out for help from Academic Advising by emailing advising@viterbo.edu or calling 608-796-3084.
+Students needing assistance with determining a major, career planning, finding jobs or internships or job search skills can contact the Advising and Career Development department by emailing advising@viterbo.edu or calling 608-796-3190.

 Where can we find information about study abroad opportunities?